pietrospagnolo/Different/readme.md

 # Different way to do

-A little experiment that explores the usage of SVG line drawing animation
+A little experiment that explores the usage of SVG line drawing animation.

 ## License